SooryaGeorge7/Dental_Decor/README.md

 ***Footer***

 Footer contains copyright statement and link to social media accounts and my(Soorya George's) github profile.
+Users can also click on links to get to contact us form , newsletter subscription and about us section fast when user is on another page.

 <details><summary>Footer on desktop</summary>